JohanRUnal/mercadolibre/README.md

 ### Future works:

-Try to validate with the API owner the diversity of the data and find other data sources useful to get robust models.
+1. Try to validate with the API owner the diversity of the data and find other data sources useful to get robust models.
+2. Focus on some particular categories like TV's, cellphones and try to play unsupervised models like(HDBSCAN) trying to detect anomalous prices.